 Ms. Mann is Senior Vice President and President of Global Ventures for The Coca-Cola Company, the world's largest nonalcoholic beverage company, positions she has held since May 2017 and January 2019, respectively.
-Prior to holding these positions, she served as Chief People Officer of The Coca-Cola Company from May 2017 until March 2019, as Chief of Staff for the Chief Executive Officer of The Coca-Cola Company from October 2018 and as Vice President and General Manager of the Coca-Cola Freestyle platform from July 2012 until September 2015.
-Ms. Mann joined The Coca-Cola Company in 1997 as a Manager in the National Customer Support division of Coca-Cola North America, and has held numerous leadership roles in strategy, marketing and operations over the course of her career at The Coca-Cola Company, including Director of McDonald's Customer & Consumer Operations, Director of Good Answer, and Vice President of Foodservice & On-Premise Strategy and Marketing for CCR.
+Prior to holding these positions, she served as Chief People Officer of The Coca-Cola Company from May 2017 until March 2019, as Chief of Staff for the Chief Executive Officer of The Coca-Cola Company from October 2015 until October 2018 and as Vice President and General Manager of the Coca-Cola Freestyle platform from July 2012 until September 2015.
+Ms. Mann joined The Coca-Cola Company in 1997 as a Manager in the National Customer Support division of Coca-Cola North America, and has held numerous leadership roles in strategy, marketing and operations over the course of her career at The Coca-Cola Company, including Director of McDonald's Customer & Consumer Operations, Director of Good Answer, and Vice President of Foodservice & On-Premise Strategy and Marketing for CCR, a wholly owned subsidiary of The Coca-Cola Company.

-Ms. Mann's diverse experience in strategy, marketing, operations and innovation as well as her position with The Coca-Cola Company and knowledge of the Coca-Cola system and the beverage industry qualify her to serve as a member of the Board.
+Ms. Mann's diverse experience in strategy, marketing, operations and innovation, as well as her position with The Coca-Cola Company and knowledge of the Coca-Cola system and the beverage industry, qualify her to serve as a member of the Board.